 - Fixing the lighthouses of Britannia is one of the few Side Quests that still work in Ultima IX.

-- In The Elder Scrolls III Morrowind the starting town of Seyda Neen has a primitive lighthouse.
-This is logical only because all traffic in and out of Vvardenfell is supposed to pass through Seyda Neen first due to quarantine (but it doesn't excuse other coastal towns, especially Gnaar Mok and Khuul, for not having lighthouses).
+- In Morrowind the starting town of Seyda Neen has a lighthouse.
+This is logical because all (official) maritime traffic in and out of Vvardenfell is supposed to pass through Seyda Neen due to, initially, being the location of the Imperial Census and Excise office, and later due to the Blight quarantine.
+However, other other coastal towns, such as Gnaar Mok and Khuul, do not have lighthouses.

-- A memorable example in the second Thief game; the whole first floor was an elevator to the secret underground steam-robot base.
+- A memorable example in Thief II: The Metal Age; the whole first floor was an elevator to the secret underground steam-robot base.

 - Diddy Kong Racing has one of the best uses of this.
 There's a lighthouse on the beach of Timber's Island that doesn't appear to do anything, until you beat Wizpig and win all 4 Grand Prix Trophies.
 The lighthouse then turns into a rocket shuttle and takes you to the secret 5th world in Space!

-- Shantae lives in a lighthouse in her hometown.
+- Shantae's title character lives in a lighthouse in her hometown.
 The first game in her series begins with a cannonball crashing through the lighthouse roof.

 - Final Fantasy XII gives us the Pharos: the immense, creepy, That One Level lighthouse to end all lighthouses.